What are the pros and cons of Higher Ed Mergers and Alliances? Let’s take a look…

 Azziz believes that higher education leaders must now adopt a more proactive and transformational leadership approach to ensure that future students get the best quality of education (which may not – and probably will not — be the same type of education as they receive today).

 One of the critical things in mergers is communications.
-It is important to have a comprehensive communications strategy with concise messages that allows all members of the leadership chain involved in the mergers to deliver the same messages consistently.
-You cannot over-communicate, but conflicting messages and wordings are extremely problematic, especially because in academics, words matter.
+It is important to have a comprehensive communications strategy with concise messages that allow all members of the leadership chain involved in the mergers to deliver the same messages consistently.
+You cannot over-communicate, but conflicting messages and wordings are extremely problematic, especially because, in academics, words matter.

 Higher Ed Mergers and Alliances Project Management